opengisch/QField-docs/documentation/reference/qfieldcloud/projects.en.md

 Projects must contain a single `.qgs`/`.qgz` QGIS file, and may in addition contain any combination of geospatial files -- GeoPackages, Shapefiles, TIFs -- or data files such as photos, PDFs etc.

-To ensure optimal performance, is recommend keeping file sizes under 2GB.
+To ensure optimal performance, it is recommended to keep the size of any file sizes below 2GB.
 Larger files than this may take significantly longer to process and lead to [jobs](jobs.md) issues.

 Files cannot be shared between projects, unless [shared layers](../../how-to/outside-layers.md) are used.